Charlie Blackmon Player Props: Rockies vs. Pirates

-After going 0-for-4 in his last game, Charlie Blackmon and the Colorado Rockies face the Pittsburgh Pirates (who will start Rich Hill) at 8:40 PM ET on Monday.
+The Colorado Rockies, including Charlie Blackmon (batting .250 in his past 10 games, with a double, five walks and an RBI), take on starter Vince Velasquez and the Pittsburgh Pirates at Coors Field, Tuesday at 8:40 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Mariners.
+In his last game he had a hitless showing (0-for-3) against the Pirates.

 Charlie Blackmon Game Info & Props vs. the Pirates